jesnor/simple-simd/README.md

 # simple-simd
- Simple SIMD types for stable Rust, primarily for AVX2.
-Will be replaced by std::simd when that is released on stable.
+ Simple SIMD types for stable Rust, primarily for x86 AVX2.
+Will probably be replaced by std::simd when that is released on stable.